jordmax12/postgres-migration-challenge/README.md

 ### Postgres Migration Challenge

 # Assumptions made
-- We are assuming that the live DB has the necessary CPU and memory capable of having multiple sources read/write from it.
+- I am assuming that the live DB has the necessary CPU and memory capable of having multiple sources read/write from it.
 We won't create a read-only DB or a third database to normalize the two data sets.
+- I am assuming we can process all the records.
+Looking at the dataset, they both have ~81K records, so I would usually use SQS to queue up records and process them in batches in a lambda.
+But we will process all in same lambda.
+- I am assuming it is okay to use a postgres db driver instead of building one myself.

+# Install

+# Instructions

 # Input